markconnellypro/local-geohistory-project/README.md

 ### Build

 The final step to deploying the application is to build it using Docker Compose.
-Run the following command using a program such as Command Prompt (Windows), Git BASH, or Terminal, and run the following code:
+Run the following command using a program such as Command Prompt (Windows), Git BASH, or Terminal:

 ```bash
 sudo docker-compose up --detach